Jeffresh/syntax-analysis/README.md

 | 11 	| SHIFT 10 	|         	|         	|         	|   	|   	|   	|   	|

-Step two is about reducing, so we will get the items ending in a dot (*) after by a terminal, and reducing them using the cell marked with the values of his follow set and the node number if the the body of a rule only have a dot we will change de dot by *ε*.
+Step two is about reducing, so we will get the items ending in a dot (*) , and reducing them using the cell marked with the values of his follow set and the node number if the the body of a rule only have a dot we will change de dot by *ε*.
 We will represent de *REDUCE* using *R(A -> α) being A, a variable different than S'* so getting this items we get: